ALEXLANGLANG/FLAME_db/README.md

 #### Connect to the database
 ```
-select_db = "postgreSQL"  # Select the database you are using
+select_db = "postgreSQL"  # Select the database you are using: "MySQL", "postgreSQL","Microsoft SQL server"
 database_name='tmp' # database name you use
 host = 'localhost'
 port = "5432"